 Timely completion of entrance counseling ensures you receive your funds in time to pay tuition and fees by the settlement deadline.

-Intended to supplement the online loan counseling at www.studentloans.gov, the Cash Course webinar covers basic money management tips, including effective budgeting, understanding credit and managing credit cards, reducing bank fees, responsible loan borrowing and preventing identity theft.
+Intended to supplement the online loan counseling at www.studentloans.gov, the Cash Course workshop covers basic money management tips, including effective budgeting, understanding credit and managing credit cards, reducing bank fees, responsible loan borrowing and preventing identity theft.